-Not everyone is on board with the idea of editing ruthlessly (Rudolph Flesch, the Art of Readable Writing):
+Not everyone is on board with the idea of editing ruthlessly:

-Although that book is nearly 70 years old, its still not far from the truth.
-This ‘habit’ harks back to the good old days when courts interpreted documents literally, picking apart the individual meaning of words to interpret the purpose of every clause or sentence.
+Its still not far from the truth: this habit harks back to the good old days when courts interpreted documents literally, picking apart the individual meaning of words to interpret the purpose of every clause or sentence.
 Justice Coulson recently recommended that the publishers of standard form construction contracts start from scratch.

 A florid verbose writing style is no longer required in life, business, or even in legal documents.
 Nowadays, the courts are prepared to apply use business common sense when they can’t work out its meaning from the words in the contract.